nialloulton/AutoMMM/README.md

 Please note that this library is experimental and may produce unexpected results.
 Users are advised to use this library with caution and always double-check the outcomes to ensure they align with domain expertise and expectations.

-**Disclaimer:** AutoMediaAI uses OpenAI's GPT-4 API for assisting with variable selection and model improvement.
-The open source software and 1749.io are not responsible for any misuse of the OpenAI API or any consequences resulting from looping a self-prompt.
+**Disclaimer:** AutoMediaAI uses OpenAI's GPT-4 API in an iterative loop for assisting with variable selection and model improvement.
+The open source software and 1749.io are not responsible for any misuse of the OpenAI API or any consequences resulting from looping a self-prompt, including financial expense.

 ## Usage